opensubsonic/open-subsonic-api/content/en/docs/Responses/line.md

 opensubsonic:
   - Addition
 description: >
-  One line of a song lyric
+  One line of a song lyric.
 ---

 {{< tabpane persist=false >}}